Funds go to schools for programs chosen by parents, teachers and principals at no cost to taxpayers

 “At SITLA, we strive to administer trust lands as effectively as possible for Utah’s schoolchildren, generating revenue from energy, real estate and surface development on the 3.3 million acres of school trust lands,” SITLA Director David Ure said.
 “The best part of my job is visiting schools and seeing the positive ways schools use their distributions to create better educational experiences for students.”

 Legislation enacted in 2014 created SITFO as an independent state agency tasked with the investment of these funds.
-SITFO is overseen by a five-member Board of Trustees comprised of investment professionals and chaired by the state treasurer.
+SITFO is overseen by a five-member Board of Trustees composed of investment professionals and chaired by the state treasurer.